matteo-spadaccia/Machine-Learning-Systems-Project-2025/task-2/README.md

 1. Implement a request queue to handle concurrent requests

-A potential design:
-Create a request queue
+    - Create a request queue
-Put incoming requests into the queue, instead of directly processing them Start a background thread that listens on the request queue
+    - Put incoming requests into the queue, instead of directly processing them
+    - Start a background thread that listens on the request queue

 2. Implement a batch processing mechanism

-Take up to MAX_BATCH_SIZE requests from the queue or wait until MAX_WAITING_TIME Process the batched requests
+    - Take up to MAX_BATCH_SIZE requests from the queue or wait until MAX_WAITING_TIME
+    - Process the batched requests

 3. Measure the performance of each step compared to the original service